remyguts/weatherdashboard/README.md

 1. Enter name of city you would like to add a forcast for.
 2. Name of city will appear in list with other chosen cities.
+3. Press the button with the desired city.
-3. Weather and temperature will appear in real-time.
+4. Weather and temperature will appear in real-time.
-4. On bottom, 5 day forcast will also apear.
+5. On bottom, 5 day forcast will also apear.